TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

 `~/.gitconfig.bak`, and the sections were added for `git-flow` and `gitproj`.

-This if the project's directory tree now:
+This is the project's directory tree now:

     cd tmp/project
     tree -aF hello-world/